WriteTech-Hub/wth-write-a-thon/submissions/payout-mercyoyelude2/setup.md

 ```
 Use the `paymentLink` or `redeemLink` to simulate or test payouts end-to-end.

+In addition to successful payouts, you may encounter a variety of other responses from the API.
+Below are some examples and how to troubleshoot them.
 ### ⚠️ 400 / 401 / 403 – Invalid or Unauthorized Request

 ```json